jessewaweru/EcommerceAnalysis2024/README.md

 ### Result

 ![PurchaseDistribution](images/PurchaseDistribution.png)
-*Mixed bar graph and boxplot showcasing the distribution of total purchases per state agains Gender and individual price distribution per state.*
+*Mixed bar graph and boxplot showcasing the distribution of total purchases per state agains Gender and individual price distribution per state.
+Note: The States start from the highest purchasing to lowest from the top of the y-axis and left to right on the x-axis.*

 ### Insights
-- Montana leads as the largest pruchasing state but a big part of it is because even though all the states have males as the leading purchasers, Montana has the largest numer of female purchasers across the state i.e. over 2000 whereas states like West Virginia and New Mexico have large gender distribution.
+- Montana is the top-spending state, partly due to having the highest number of female purchasers compared to other states, despite males being the primary purchasers overall.
+While states like West Virginia and New Mexico have a more balanced gender distribution, Montana's female customer base is significantly larger, exceeding 2,000.
-- A lot of the Interquartile data varies for each state from big to small.
-Montana also has a median purchase price between 65 and 70 and 75% of purchases are over 80 dollars.
+- There is significant variation in interquartile data across states.
+Montana has a median purchase price between $65 and $70, and 75% of purchases exceed $80.

 ### 3.2  What are the most purchased product categories?